 One of the most daunting parts of social media is often the potential for negative feedback.
 Many companies avoid establishing a presence on social media altogether in an attempt to dodge possible negative reviews and comments customers could leave on their page.
 However, just because your company isn’t on social media doesn’t mean your customers aren’t, and it won’t stop them from talking about your business if they have something to say!
 Establishing your presence on social media will allow you to reap its many valuable benefits while controlling the positive and negative feedback left about your business.
 Potential customers rely heavily on the words and reviews of current and past customers as they make their decision to purchase.
 Sure, no business wants a negative review or comment on their page, but knowing how to handle this feedback professionally is a must for the sake of your company’s reputation—on the web and otherwise.
 The energy industry marketing experts here at Consumer Focus Marketing have a few tips that can help you successfully navigate negative feedback and even make it work in your favor!

-Handling Negative Feedback on Social Media
+Our Best Tips for Handling Negative Feedback on Social Media

-1. Respond quickly.
+1. Respond quickly

-2. Apologize and act empathetically.
+2. Apologize and act empathetically

 Negative feedback about your product or service can be a tough pill to swallow.
 However, it is never a good idea to go on the defense and attack the reviewer.
-If you are at fault, accept it, apologize, and show your followers the integrity of your business and your outstanding customer service efforts as you attempt to publically fix the situation.
+If you are at fault, accept it, apologize, and show your followers the integrity of your business and your outstanding customer service efforts as you attempt to publicly fix the situation.
 If you are not at fault, remember that the customer is always right!
-Do not get defensive—calmly and coolly apologize that the customer had a poor experience and do your best to fix it.
+Do not get defensive—instead, calmly apologize that the customer had a poor experience and do your best to fix it.
 Show the reviewer and other visitors on the page that you value your customers and their feedback and that you will do your best to provide top-notch customer service in response.

-3. Request personal communication.
+3. Request personal communication